ZynnLyr/Python-first-Practice/D1_of_3Day_DoneWithPython.md

 ----------------

 * Be consistent with indentation and line break.
 Don't mess your scripts up.
-* Do Never write variables without its real meaning.
+* Do never write variables without its real meaning.
 Write descriptive variables.
 * Write comments.
 Help others and the the future yourself to understand what you write right now.
 * Do not start to learn more than one programming language at the same time.